Action Learning is a well established way to ask questions and explore solutions safely with others experiencing the same issues.

 Career development and parenting an SEN child

-Watch how social entrepreneurs use the process to develop their dreams, and imagine how Action Learning might translate to supporting your child's future and making space for your well-being as you juggle managing your family, work and parenting challenges.
+Watch how social entrepreneurs use the process to juggle life events and develop their dreams, and imagine how Action Learning might translate to supporting your child's future and making space for your well-being as you juggle managing your family, work and parenting challenges.

 Sam Silver is available for support to families who are looking for services and help to understand their child's sensory and communication needs.
 Parents often want to understand:

 Sam has worked in partnership with parents, teachers, schools, Educational Psychologists, Speech and Language and Occupational therapists for more than 20 years to increase the understanding of children with hidden difficulties.
 She is a parent to three children now aged 31, 28 and 25, each has a different SEN diagnosis.
 Through this personal and professional experience Sam can sign post families to services in South West London.

 Sam is a past governor of St Catherine’s Speech and Language, Isle of Wight, and an ambassador for the Communications Trust.

 Parents who would like to arrange an individual meeting to discuss planning for their child can contact Action-attainment.
 A tarriff card and copy of our terms and conditions for this service are available on request.

 Here's where you can enter in text.
 Feel free to edit, move, delete or add a different page element.